MASSACHUSETTS PICKS UP 5-1 EXHIBITION WIN AGAINST SWEDEN U-20 TEAM

-Senior forward Chase Langeraap scored two goals and added an assist for UMass
+Senior forward Chase Langeraap registers two goals and assist for Minutemen

 AMHERST, Mass. - Chase Langeraap scored two goals and added an assist to lead UMass Hockey to a 5-1 win over the Swedish Under-20 National Team in an exhibition game Saturday afternoon at the Mullins Center.
 Michael Pereira also scored for the Minutemen, while Jeff Teglia made 30 saves in goal, while Paul Dainton and Kevin Moore also saw action in the third period.
 The Mass Attack will head to Durham, N.H. for two games with New Hampshire at the Whittemore Center, both beginning at 7 PM.